 Stages of fruit development:

+The pericarp refers to that portion of the fruit developed after fertilisation, forming the wall of the ovary, usually surrounding seeds.
 The pericarp consists of three layers: the exocarp, a skin covering the outer surface of the ovary; the mesocarp, a fleshy layer beneath the exocarp; and the endocarp, the innermost layer around the seed.

-A seed may be defined as the fertilised ovule primarily comprising the embryo, endosperm, and seed coat.
+A seed may be defined as the fertilised ovule, primarily comprising the embryo, endosperm, and seed coat.

 Importance of seeds in the reproduction of plants

-Additional structures of the fruit that form a part of the fruit but are not the derivative of the ovary.
+These are the additional structures of the fruit that form a part of the fruit but are not derived from the ovary.
 Examples include apple hypanthium and strawberry receptacle.
+Besides protecting seeds from injury, sometimes fruits provide for the ease of dispersal.
+Example: Apple (hypanthium), Strawberry (receptacle).

 For simple fruits derived from one ovary, the pericarp might be fleshy or dry.